emilien-puget/tinymce-advtextcolor/README.md

-tinymce-colorpicker
+tinymce-advtextcolor
 ===================

-A plugin for tinymce 4+ that override the default colorpicker.
+A plugin for tinymce 4+ that override the default textcolor module.

 The plugin's name is "advtextcolor" and use the buttons "forecolor" and "backcolor"